 Even if you do everything right up until drying, your buds might still come out smelling a bit weak.
 Properly curing marijuana ensures a stronger smell and potency, and it’s better for the plant’s health too!

 We recommend the old-school method that has stood the test of time: curing your weed in glass jars.
 A simple set of mason jars will do!
 Just separate your buds and fill each jar up to three-quarters of its full volume.
 Seal, and let the buds sit and cure for at least a few weeks.

 During this time, it is important to periodically check (at least daily) each jar for humidity levels.
-You don’t want your buds to be drowning, so open the jar for a few minutes to an hour or two as necessary if you see too much moisture.
+You don’t want your buds to drown, so open the jar for a few minutes to an hour or two as necessary if you see too much moisture.

-Generally, you want to keep humidity levels between 55 and 62 percent.
+Generally, you want to keep humidity levels between 55 and 62%.
 There are specialized humidity packs that can help you maintain that rate.